tfred89/API-California-Infectious-Disease-Cases/README.md

 The URL configuration implements the following API endpoints:

+/api/v1/california-disease-cases
+-- list view of all cases, 10 per page

+/api/v1/california-disease-cases/<primary key>
+-- detail view of indiviudal instance based on arbitray primary key

+/api/v1/cases-by-year/<year>
-/api/v1/california-disease-cases                 - list view of all cases /api/v1/california-disease-cases/<primary key>   - detail view of indiviudal instance /api/v1/cases-by-year/<year>                     - view of cases in a given year 2001 onward /api/v1/cases-by-county/<county>                 - view of cases by county name /api/v1/cases-by-disease/<disease_name>          - view of cases by disease name
+-- view of cases in a given year 2001 onward

+/api/v1/cases-by-county/<county>
+ -- view of cases by county name

+/api/v1/cases-by-disease/<disease_name>
+-- view of cases by disease name

 Currently, the last three endpoints/views only display the first 10 results for a given query, as custom pagination did not seem necessary at this time.